Effects of cocaine addiction

 Houghton House Group of Treatment Centres offer cocaine addiction treatment programmes which yield high success rates.
 Our treatment centres specialize in various substance addiction cases including cocaine addiction and have been helping patients to control their cravings and beat their addictions for the past 20 years.
 We are located in Randburg, South Africa.
 Call us now and get ready to experience a new you.

-For more information on Cannabis or any substance abuse and help to start a new life, call Houghton House now:
+For more information on Recovery from Cocaine Addiction or any substance abuse and help to start a new life, in a Rehab that can really help with the problem call Houghton House now:

 office hours: 011 787 9142